Pollution Prevention and Resource Recycling

 Resource recyclingKPI

-We offer a large-scale material handling system consisting of many parts and materials.
-Our Daifuku Environmental Vision 2050 aims to circulate resources not only when waste is generated from business activities but also when equipment delivered to customers is removed.
-For the latter, we will continue to review our product's materials and improve their ease of disassembly.
+At Daifuku, we offer large-scale material handling systems consisting of many parts and materials.
+Under the Daifuku Environmental Vision 2050, we aim to recycle resources not only limited to when waste is generated from business activities, but also when equipment delivered to customers is removed.
+In this regard, we are continuing to review product materials and improve the ease of disassembly.
+In addition, we have positioned stable, long-term operation and delaying disposal timing as important initiatives, and as such we are working to enhance after-sales services such as maintenance and upkeep.

 Daifuku Environmental Vision 2050